 Adults will also receive training in the disciplines of Kajukenbo Ge Shou Dao, Submission Grappling and Wrestling.
 The adult class focuses on much more than the basics of hand-to-hand combat although proper striking, defense, standing and ground grappling techniques are covered in each class.
-Instruction also includes weapon control and disarms, high paced live training that includes ground defenses as well as multiple attackers.
+Instruction also includes weapon control and disarms, and high-paced live training that includes ground defenses as well as multiple attackers.
 All students will train together as a class; beginner through expert will learn techniques and skills as a group in a safe and fun environment.
 Adults will progress from white belt through black belt as each student masters the curriculum.
+To register CLICK HERE

 What is Kajukenbo?